Friyie: Career

-2016 – 2019

-Friyie's single "Come and Get It" was produced by TwoTone.
-The song was featured on DJ Charlie B summer mixtape.

-In the same year worked on Giinchy 5x by Meeno Giinchy, appearing on eight tracks.
-In 2017 his song "Money Team" amassed over one million views on YouTube, featured on Spotify's Rap Caviar playlist, and Billboard Hip-Hop News.
-In the same year Friyie opened for Cardi B at the T-Mobile Area in Las Vegas.
+Friyie's "Come and Get It" song featured on DJ Charlie B mixtapes.
+In 2017 "Money Team" streamed millions of views internationally featuring on Showtime, Vice, Rap Caviar-Spotify, Apple Music and Billboard.
+In the same year he opened for Cardi B at T-Mobile Arena in Las Vegas.
 In 2019, he released his debut project ANF: Ain't Nothing Free.

-2020 – present

-In June 2020, Friyie released his follow up EP Before the Flight, with a deluxe version released in September.
-On July 31, 2020, he featured on Dexta Daps' album Vent which debuted at number 10 on the Billboard Reggae Chart.
+In June 2020, Friyie released Before the Flight EP, with a deluxe version three months later.
+In July 2020, he featured on Dexta Daps' album Vent which reached the top 10 on the Billboard Reggae Chart.